It all began with a need.

 Angie and the team of special instructors at HUA have the expertise to teach frustrated learners, to motivate them, and to provide the encouragement and environment needed for success in a Christ-centered environment.

 Angie earned her Bachelor of Science degree in Education and moved to Huntsville in 1992.
-After teaching in public and private schools for ten years, and being nominated by students and faculty for Who’s Who Among America’s Teachers, Angie paused her teaching career to raise her three young children.
-She wrote curricula for churches and schools, taught in several homeschool settings, and conducted hands-on science camps across the Southeast United States.
+After teaching in public and private schools for ten years, and being nominated annually for Who’s Who Among America’s Teachers, Angie paused her teaching career to raise her three young children.

 Angie returned to the classroom professionally while completing her Master’s degree in Education, with a concentration on reading and processing issues.
 It became her passion to reach children who were “falling through the cracks” educationally, children who were bright but needed special tools for academic success.
-She began providing specialized teaching services with several private schools and homeschool families in the area, helping numerous children and their parents find hope and success, before founding Hope United Academy in 2018.
+She began providing specialized teaching services, helping children and their parents find hope and success, before founding Hope United Academy in 2018.

 Angie Benner, Head of School